thanek/easy-forms-bundle/README.md

 You can also "decorate" the form-acceptor behavior for failed forms.
 Use the `rejector` property to point a method which will be executed when form submission fails.
 This may be useful when you need to show some flash-messages or use some logging.

 See the [`PostController`](Resources/example/Controller/PostController.php) class for example how to use those annotations.
+If you want to see how it works, check out the [example symfony-project](https://github.com/thanek/easy-forms-bundle-example) that uses this bundle.

 *Note that you need to use the `@Template` annotations in your form-starter controller, because FormListener needs to act before the view is rendered.*

-# Installation
+## Installation

 You need to add the following to your `composer.json` file: